-My first post on our beloved Latin America is dedicated to Ecuador.
-I invite you to enjoy the fascinating gargoyles on the Voto Nacional Basilica in Quito, amazing figures that my son Manuel discovered on one of his many trips around the world, where he sometimes finds peculiar and surprising gargoyles – like the ones in Indonesia and Thailand – that I share with you.
+The first post on our beloved Latin America is dedicated to Ecuador.
+We invite you to enjoy the fascinating gargoyles on the Voto Nacional Basilica in Quito, amazing figures that our son Manuel discovered on one of his many trips around the world, where he sometimes finds peculiar and surprising gargoyles, like the ones in Indonesia that we share with you.

 The basilica is in the city centre and is shrouded in legends and stories.
 For example, it’s said that the world will come to an end on the day when building work on the church is finally completed.